jschappet/magic_map_project/Science/James Gates.md

 - "Understanding Supersymmetry" - A detailed presentation by James Gates on TEDx. #TOBE_REVIEWED

 # Location
 James Gates is currently based at the University of Maryland, where he serves as a professor in the Department of Physics.
-The university is located in College Park, Maryland.
+The university is located in College Park, Maryland. #TOBE_REVIEWED

 # Contact Information
 For inquiries, James Gates can be reached through his university email: gates@umd.edu.
-For media requests, please contact the University of Maryland's communications office.
+For media requests, please contact the University of Maryland's communications office. #TOBE_REVIEWED

 #tags
 #JamesGates #TheoreticalPhysics #STEM #Diversity #Education #Research